magborresen/website-hugo/content/projects/8th-semester/index.md

 ---
-layout: page
+categories: university
-importance: 1
+date: "2022-06-14"
-title: 'Track-Before-Detect FMCW Radar Algorithm Exploration'
+description: Track-Before-Detect FMCW Radar Algorithm Exploration
-img: /assets/img/projects/2nd-semester-graduate/likelihood_map_3d-1.png
+author: ["me"]
-category: university
+title: Track-Before-Detect FMCW Radar Algorithm Exploration
 ---

 Now that there's only 3 semesters left of my university career, we wanted to try something new.
 I have never worked with radio systems much and particularly not radar.
 Thus when the oppertunity to do a project within Numerical Scientific Computing, my prosective group member and I went to one of the professors in the communications department and asked if he had a project that we could work on.
 He suggested we could work on a target tracking radar system utilizing a track-before-detect (TBD) algorithm.
 He actually presented a paper that he had cowritten showcasing a radar signal model, target state-space model and an algorith called a Particle Filter.
 Needless to say, we accepted his proposal and started researching.
 The goal of the project would be to create a simulation model that could be used to evaluate the computational complexity of such a tracking system.